Von-Taylor/VonTaylor/index.md

 # Welcome to my Website!
 # Introduction
 <img src="Other-Resources/me.jpg" width=200 align=right>
 My name is Von Taylor and I am attending the University of California, San Diego.
 I am a motivated and capable Computer Science student with strong analytical skills and significant collaboration skills through the solving and completion of projects in a team.
-I am experienced and passionate with software development, back-end development, and mobile application development through computer science classes and passion projects.
+I am experienced and passionate in software development, back-end development, and mobile application development through computer science classes and passion projects.
 Nice to meet you!

 # Other Personal Info
 - [Github](https://github.com/Von-Taylor)